alf-labs/tangram/web/src/intro/intro.md

 visible permutation.
 Same goes for the HR piece -- since it is an hexagon, it always looks the same when rotated and thus has essentially no visible rotational permutation.
-On the other hand, a piece like the W can be oriented in 6 different ways, and as such as 6 possible permutations for the W1 shape, and 6 more possible permutations for its W2 counterpart once mirrored.
+On the other hand, a piece like the W can be oriented in 6 different ways, and as such has 6 possible permutations for the W1 shape, and 6 more possible permutations for its W2 counterpart once mirrored.

 The number of total permutations is simply the factor of all 12 pieces potential